venkatra/SnowflakeGuiHacks/Roles.md

 - Tooltips
 - Append with GRANTS_TO_USERS view dataset

-And ofcourse format the graph pretty.
+And of course format the graph pretty.
 Prettifying the graph is a complex science, as explained in this [Blog: Lessons Learned from Creating a Custom Graph Visualization in React](https://medium.com/splunk-engineering/lessons-learned-from-creating-a-custom-graph-visualization-in-react-9a667ba799d1
 ).
 Hence I leave this upto the implementor and thier audience.